Cincinnati-Design-LAB/architour/content/buildings/union-terminal.md

   Messer-Cargile for renovation (1990), Turner for current renovation (2016-2018)
 original_function: Train station
-historic_status: Listed on NRHP on October 31, 1972
+historic_status: 'Listed on NRHP on October 31, 1972'
 unique_features: >-
   The exterior is decorated with bas-relief carvings designed by Maxfield Keck representing the themes of transportation and commerce.
 The semi-dome of the